iuliaturc/detextify/README.md

 and mitigate unwanted effects.

 We believe the next frontier for generative AI is about **robustness** and **trust**.
-In other words, how can we architect these system to be controllable, relevant, and predictably consistent with our needs?
+In other words, how can we architect these systems to be controllable, relevant, and predictably consistent with our needs?

 `Detextify` is the first phase in our vision of robustifying generative AI systems.